ursiform/sleuth/README.md

 # sleuth
-sleuth provides service master-less peer-to-peer autodiscovery and RPC between HTTP services
+The `sleuth` library provides master-less peer-to-peer autodiscovery and RPC between HTTP services written in Go.

 **This is a work in progress and not intended for any sort of production use.
 If you want to experiment with the code, feel free.**